nairby/dinosaur/README.md

 # dinosaur
-Back to Windows XP - Dinosaur mouse pointers!
+Missing the Windows XP Dinosaur mouse pointers?

+Bring them back to life with this ...

 ----